Ricky6Samson/CIFAR10-Image-Classification/README.md

 **Custom CNN**
 - Three convolutional blocks with BatchNorm and Dropout
 - Adam optimizer with learning rate scheduling
 - Early stopping to prevent overfitting
+- Model checkpoint to save the model with the best performing parameters

 **Transfer Learning (MobileNetV2)**
 - Pretrained on ImageNet
-- Initially froze base layers, then fine-tuned top 50 layers
+- Initially froze base layers, then unfroze all but last 30 layers for fine tuning
 - Used callbacks like `EarlyStopping` and `ReduceLROnPlateau`

 Transfer learning significantly boosted validation accuracy and model stability.

 ---

-### 🔹 Optimization & Tracking
+###  Optimization & Tracking
 - **Data augmentation** to increase diversity
 - **EarlyStopping** to avoid unnecessary epochs
 - **Learning rate scheduling** for smooth convergence